Looking for a easy yet delicious Pit Boss pork loin recipe? This one is perfect for feeding a large crowd and is super simple to master.

 Wood Pellet Recommendations

-Pork works well with milder flavors like the fruit and nut woods.
-Subtle flavors like apple, pecan, maple, beech, and cherry give great results with pork.
-They will give a sweeter, smokier flavor without taking over the taste of the pork roasts.
+Pork works well with milder flavors like fruit and nut woods, such as apple, pecan, maple, beech, and cherry.
+These woods will give pork a sweeter, smokier flavor without overpowering them.

 What Temp To Smoke At?

-The recommended temp is to set the Pit Boss to cook pork loin at 165°F for the first 2 hours then 250°F.
+The recommended temperature is to set the Pit Boss to cook pork loin at 165°F for the first 2 hours and then 250°F.

 How Long Should You Cook Pork Loin?

-Your pork loin will be cooked at should be at 150°F before you pull it from the smoker.
-This will take about 2 to 3 hours.
+Your pork loin should be cooked at 150°F before you pull it from the smoker, which will take about 2 to 3 hours.

-The internal temperature should reach 145°F to be safe.
-The meat will continue to rise about 5-10°F in temperature while it’s resting.
+To be safe, the internal temperature should reach 145°F. While resting, the meat will continue to rise about 5-10°F in temperature.

 What’s The Difference Between Pork Loin and Pork Tenderloins?